nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-05-series_llc.md

 [Consult with legal and tax professionals](https://calendly.com/businessinitiative/30-minute-consultation-call) to determine if a Series LLC is the right choice for your business and take the next step towards maximizing your potential!

-<iframe src="https://embeds.beehiiv.com/4b55f309-919b-4f27-82e1-28bfbbc3543f" data-test-id="beehiiv-embed" width="100%" height="320" frameborder="0" scrolling="no" style="border-radius: 4px; border: 2px solid #e5e7eb; margin: 0; background-color: transparent;"></iframe>

 ## Frequently Asked Questions (FAQs)

 ### What is a Series LLC?

 A Series Limited Liability Company (LLC) is a unique legal structure that allows business owners to create individual series or divisions within the larger LLC structure.

 Each series operates as an independent entity with its own assets, liabilities, and management while still being part of the larger LLC.

 ### What's the difference between an LLC and a series LLC?